canonical/hotsos/defs/README.md

 ```
 from mymod import myclass
+obj = myclass.myprop
-val = myclass.myprop
+val = obj.myattr
 ```

 A factory is used as follows:

 ```
 from mymod import myfactoryclass
-val = myfactoryclass.inputval.myprop
+val = myfactoryclass.inattr.fattr
 ```

-Which would result in a new object created using *inputval* as input and then *myprop* is called on that object.
+Which would result in a new object created using *inattr* as input and then *fattr* is called on that object.

 This allows us to define a property for import in [vars](#vars) as follows:

 ```
-val: '@mymod.myfactoryclass.myprop:inputval'
+val: '@mymod.myfactoryclass.fattr:inattr'
 ```

+One benefit of this being that *inattr* can be a string containing any characters incl. ones that would not be valid in a property name.

 #### MappedProperties